Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Discussion II: Nuclear Charge Distribution

-We have demonstrated the muonic transition energies constrain the nuclear charge distribution through the $k$-$R_{k\alpha_B}$ plot.
-In the present work, the systematic comparison along the index $k$ is limited by the experimental uncertainty of the $3d$-$2p$ transition energy as similar to the derivation of the rms radius discussed in Sect.~\ref{sec_radius}.
-For further constraints on the charge distribution from the muonic X-ray spectroscopy, observations of the X-ray series with $k$ are required, which were not observed in the present experiment because of the limited statistics.
-As $k$ represents the order index of Barret's moments, higher series of the muonic X-ray, such as $4f$-$3d$ at $k\sim6$, restricts a higher moment, namely the outer region of the charge distribution.
+We have demonstrated that the muonic transition energies constrain the nuclear charge distribution through the $k$-$R_{k\alpha_B}$ plot.
+In the present work, the systematic comparison of the Barrett radii along the index $k$ is limited by the experimental uncertainty of the $3d$-$2p$ transition energy, which is similar to the derivation of the rms radius discussed in Sect.~\ref{sec_radius}.
+For further constraints on the charge distribution from the muonic X-ray spectroscopy, a comprehensive observation of the X-ray series with a variety of $k$ wider than the present work is required.
+As $k$ represents the order index of the Barret moments, the higher series of the muonic X-ray, such as $4f$-$3d$ at $k\sim6$, restricts a higher moment, namely the outer region of the charge distribution.
 Furthermore, the transitions with smaller $k$, such as $2s$-$2p$ at $k\sim 1.5$, for example, are particularly of interest.
 The transition energies with small $k$ constrain the inner part of the distribution, which is difficult to investigate with the electron scattering.
-The inner part of the nuclear charge distribution will be discussed in the future high-statistics measurements using the $k$-$R_{k\alpha_B}$ plot.
+The inner part of the nuclear charge distribution will be discussed with a future high-statistics and high-resolution measurements using the $k$-$R_{k\alpha_B}$ plot.